-- 2.1 Contiguous: Sharing an edge or boundary; touching. - 2.2 Non-contiguous: Not sharing an edge or boundary; not touching. - 2.3 LG(R)A: Local Government (Rating) Act 2002. - 2.4 LGA: Local Government Act 2002. - 2.5 FIS: Funding Impact Statement. - 2.6 Valuation based rate/s: Rates based on the capital value of a property. - 2.7 UAG: Uniform Annual Charges are rates which are not based on the capital value of a property; includes uniform annual general charge and targeted uniform annual charges. - 2.8 SUIP: Separately Used or Inhabited Part of a Rating Unit. - 2.8.1 A separately used or inhabited part of a rating unit is any part of a rating unit that is, or is able to be, separately used or inhabited by the ratepayer or by any other person or body having a right to use or inhabit that part by virtue of a tenancy, lease, licence or other agreement. - 2.8.2 Uniform or Fixed Rates will be applied according to the following principles: - (a) Where a rating unit contains both a commercial operation and residential accommodation, two separately used parts of a rating unit are identified and each will be a SUIP. - (b) A farming unit with one dwelling will be treated as one SUIP, with each additional dwelling counting as an additional SUIP of the rating unit.
-Each additional dwelling will be a SUIP. - (c) Where a single rating unit contains a number of shops or offices, each office or shop will be a SUIP. - (d) Where a single rating unit contains a number of separately used or inhabited residential parts (block of flats), each separate unit will be counted as one SUIP. - (e) A motel/hotel complex will not be treated on the basis of the number of rooms, but on the basis of a motel/hotel being a commercial operation.
+- 2.3 Non-contiguous: Not sharing an edge or boundary; not touching. - 2.4 LG(R)A: Local Government (Rating) Act 2002. - 2.5 LGA: Local Government Act 2002. - 2.6 FIS: Funding Impact Statement. - 2.7 Valuation based rate/s: Rates based on the capital value of a property. - 2.8 UAC: Uniform Annual Charges are rates which are not based on the capital value of a property; includes uniform annual general charge and targeted uniform annual charges. - 2.9 SUIP: Separately Used or Inhabited Part of a Rating Unit. - 2.9.1 A separately used or inhabited part of a rating unit is any part of a rating unit that is, or is able to be, separately used or inhabited by the ratepayer or by any other person or body having a right to use or inhabit that part by virtue of a tenancy, lease, licence or other agreement. - 2.9.2 Uniform or Fixed Rates will be applied according to the following principles: - (a) Where a rating unit contains both a commercial operation and residential accommodation, two separately used parts of a rating unit are identified and each will be a SUIP. - (b) A farming unit with one dwelling will be treated as one SUIP, with each additional dwelling counting as an additional SUIP of the rating unit. - (c) Where a single rating unit contains a number of shops or offices, each office or shop will be a SUIP. - (d) Where a single rating unit contains a number of separately used or inhabited residential parts (block of flats), each separate unit will be counted as one SUIP. - (e) A motel/hotel complex will not be treated on the basis of the number of rooms, but on the basis of a motel/hotel being a commercial operation.
 The motel/hotel complex will be one SUIP.
-However, should a residential occupancy be contained within the complex, that would constitute an additional SUIP.
+However, should a separate household unit be contained within the complex, that would constitute an additional SUIP.
 Each residential occupancy in the motel/hotel complex will be an additional SUIP. - (f) Dwellings that are not fully self-contained will not be a SUIP.
 For a dwelling to be self-contained, it must be connected to water and wastewater services, and have facilities so that the person living or staying there does not have to share rooms such as a kitchen or bathroom.
 A kitchen is further defined as a room or area equipped with the intent for cooking.
-Any dwelling rented out separately to the main dwelling will be a SUIP.

-2.9 Hapū is a sub-tribe of people in Māori society, comprising of whānau who descend from a shared ancestor.
+Any dwelling rented out separately to the main dwelling will be a SUIP. - 2.10 Hapū is a sub-tribe of people in Māori society, comprising of whānau who descend from a shared ancestor.
 Hapū hold customary and tribal rights as the people at place.